nodejs/node/doc/api/stream.markdown

 * `chunk` {Buffer | String} The chunk of data.

-If you attach a `data` event listener, then it will switch the stream into flowing mode, and data will be passed to your handler as soon as it is available.
+Attaching a `data` event listener to a stream that has not been explicitly paused will switch the stream into flowing mode.
+Data will then be passed as soon as it is available.

 If you just want to get all the data out of the stream as fast as possible, this is the best way to do so.